-- Provide and maintain online services making them available 24-hours a day, seven days a week (except during planned maintenance and unexpected failure) including: - My.Anglia, e:Vision, the VLE (for continuing ARU students) - ProMonitor, and CANVAS (for students starting after September 2019) - Provide computers for you to use, including Wi-Fi access to our online services and access to the internet - Supply support for teaching and learning, including modern, high-quality audio-visual facilities, in our classrooms - Announce any planned maintenance of our services via the VLE in good time and no less than five working days before beginning the work - Deal with problems relating to these services, to ensure timely restoration of normal service
+- Provide and maintain online services making them available 24-hours a day, seven days a week (except during planned maintenance and unexpected failure) including: ProMonitor, and CANVAS. - Provide computers for you to use, including Wi-Fi access to our online services and access to the internet. - Supply support for teaching and learning, including modern, highquality audio-visual facilities in our classrooms. - Announce any planned maintenance of our services via the VLE in good time and no less than five working days before beginning the work.

+Deal with problems relating to these services, to ensure timely restoration of normal service.

-- Remember your username and password, keep it secure and change it regularly - Report any issues you have with the CANVAS VLE to your Course Leader and IT services promptly - For IT related queries please email itservices@ieg.ac.uk. - Report any issues you have with the ARU online services to Library & IT Support on 01245 68 6600 or log a query via libanswers.anglia.ac.uk for those of you on ARU accredited programmes
+- Remember your username and password, keep it secure and change it regularly. - Report any issues you have with the CANVAS VLE to your Course Leader and CANVAS support promptly at ILT@ieg.ac.uk. - For IT related queries please email itservices@ieg.ac.uk. - Report any issues you have with the online resources/databases to the Library.